(X74) Intentional self-harm by other and unspecified firearm discharge

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the neoplasm and to prevent it from spreading.
+Main goal of the treatment: To reduce the risk of intentional self-harm by firearm discharge.

 Icon